Jaykim1234/Python/UvA material/Introduction ot Python/basic codes.md

-### x contains a list of integers.
+### ㅁ x contains a list of integers.
 Use comprehension to compile a new dictionary, where the keys are string representations of x's elements, and the values are the squares of those elements.

 x = [1, 2, 3, 4]